Updated - September 19, 2022

 Energy blocks can cause pressure to build up inside your body and spirit.
 Reiki practitioners remove these blockages in order to promote the healthy circulation of life force energy throughout your body.

 Much like acupuncture and acupressure, Reiki seeks to heal illness, pain, and angst through the release of tension.
+The difference between these modalities, is that while acupuncture/acupressure works to balance the meridians and yin yang in the body, reiki works to rebalance the chakras.

 Reiki practitioners channel the energy of "God's wisdom," which can also translate to simply "a higher power" through them when they practice.
 The meaning of "Reiki" implies that the practitioner is merely a vessel through which the healing energy of the universe can flow.